4GeeksAcademy/python-beginner-programming-exercises/README.md

 $ learnpack plugins:install learnpack-python
 ```

-2. Download this particular exercise using learnpack and `cd` into the folder:
+2. Download this exercise using learnpack and `cd` into the folder:

 ```
 $ learnpack download python-beginner-programming-exercises